Category: Advice

 Why most websites don’t generate a single lead

-Or, why thinking of your website like a brochure is an old and tired concept.
+Or, why thinking of your website like a brochure is an outdated and tired concept.

 There is so, so much money spent on websites by businesses.
-Even in a world where today you ‘can vibe-code one in like 93 seconds, bro1‘, most of this budget is going on how the site looks, not what it actually does.
-And they’re not cheap marketing expenditures.
+Even in a world where today you ‘can vibe-code one in like 93 seconds, bro1‘, most of this budget is spent on how the site looks, not what it actually does.
+And they are not cheap marketing expenditures:

 Especially when you consider that the average lifespan of these sites is less than two and a half years3.
-If there’s one thing a business owner — and often sadly, a marketing department — loves, it’s a new website build.
+If there’s one thing that business owners, and sadly, sometimes marketing leaders, love, it’s a new website build.

 The trouble is: